sacooper/Faction/API.md

     - Considered true if fact set to "true", false otherwise
 - Success: 200 OK
     - **Do we need request body here?**
-- Error: 404 Not Found
-    - Body contains {error:""}
-    - Error may be invalid id or invalid faction_id
+- Error: 403 forbidden - user not lgoged in

 ### Responding to a Friend Request
 #### /api/users/accept-friend (POST)